Guatemala Morales defends ending UN anti-graft commission

 Morales also said Thursday that he was “not obligated to obey illegal rulings,” a declaration that constitutional lawyer Alejandro Balsells called a clear allusion to previous checks by the court on the president’s actions.

-Foreign Minister Sandra Jovel also criticized U.N.
+Foreign Minister Sandra Jovel accused CICIG of having become a “parallel structure,” that is, operating outside of Guatemalan law, and also criticized U.N.
 Secretary-General Antonio Guterres.

 “You are at the service of member states.
 It is unacceptable and contrary to U.N. purposes to purport to establish a super-national entity that dictates to governments how to exercise their duties. … Doing so infringes on the sovereignty of states,” Jovel said.